ShazebWani/HackGT12/BACKEND_README.md

 4. **Audio not transcribing**
    - Ensure audio is in correct format (16kHz sample rate)
-   - Check AssemblyAI API key and quota
+   - Check OpenAI API key and quota

 ### Logs